hawkhai/hawkhai.github.io/_posts/study/2026-06-02-Intermediate-English-Lecture-Notes2.md

 varies with the number of shots of espresso added.

 A café au lait is traditionally the
-French way of preparing ‘coffee with milk’ both at home and in cafés in Europe.
+French way of preparing ‘coffee with milk’, both at home and in cafés in Europe.
-Similar to the Portuguese galão, a latte is a portion of espresso and steamed milk, generally in a 1:3 to 1:5 ratio of espresso to milk, with a little foam on top.
+Similar to the Portuguese galão, a latte is made with espresso and steamed milk, generally in a 1:3 to 1:5 ratio of espresso to milk, with a little foam on top.

 Coffee milk
 is a drink similar to chocolate milk; however, instead of chocolate syrup, coffee syrup is used.
 It is the official state drink of Rhode Island in the United States.
-Cappuccino is a coffee-based drink prepared with espresso, hot milk, and steamed milk foam.
+Cappuccino is a coffee-based drink prepared with espresso, steamed milk, and milk foam.